IliartKersam/api_yatube/README.md

 - Django REST framework

 ### How to start the project:
-Clone the repository and change into it on the command line:
+Clone repository and go to it's derictory on your computer:

 ```
 git clone https://github.com/IliartKersam/api_final_yatube.git